scitt-community/scitt-web/examples/fictitious-companies.md

 # Fictitious Companies

-To minimize context switching when reading through SCITT Scenarios, Use Cases and Examples, a set of fictitious companies and personas are used.
+To minimize context switching when reading through SCITT scenarios, Use Cases and Examples, a set of fictitious companies and personas are used.
 The companies and personas aim to represent sets of end-to-end scenarios.

 ## Software Producers